liyanant/multi_prop_pred_halide_SEs/README.md

 # Multi-property predictions and verifications of novel halide SEs
 Repository for multi-property predictions and verifications of novel halide SEs

+## Prerequisites
+The codes in this work were mainly prepared using Jupyter Notebook and/or Google Colab.
+Users intending to replicate this work would need to install several packages and libraries to do so.

+For model developments, Pycaret, Pytorch, and Skorch should be installed.
+These can be installed using pip or conda.

+The training and validation datasets used in this work were prepared with the matminer library and Materials Project API.

 ## Authors
 This repository and codes under it are maintained by